nilx/RASP/README.md

 5. reboot for new kernel, firmware, settings, etc.

 You get:
-* a working, minimal, LXDE-based desktop on Raspberry Pi, with a few performance tunings
+* a working, minimal, XFCE-based desktop on Raspberry Pi, with a few performance tunings
 * auto-login to user `user`
 * access BB terminal from <https://bba.bloomberg.com/> with Citrix client
 * access generic PC from <https://bbe.bloomberg.com/> with Citrix client